 XVI.
 FORDHAM LAW STUDENTS VISITING AT OTHER LAW SCHOOLSAll students considering taking courses at another law school must obtain permission from the Registrar.
 Students seeking to enroll in ABA-approved international programs during the fall and/or spring semesters must obtain permission from the Assistant Dean for International and Non-JD Programs.

 No credit will be given for any required Fordham course taken at another law school, unless the student receives permission from the Associate Dean for Academic Affairs.
 To receive credit for other courses the student must receive at least a grade of "C" or its equivalent under the grading system of the school at which the course was taken.
 Successful completion of the course will be shown on the student's transcript by reflecting the school's name and the credit hours received and will not be included in the computation of the student's average.

-Any course for which the student receives the grade of "C " or lower or its equivalent under the grading system of the school at which the course is taken will be recorded on the student's transcript by reflecting the school's name and no credit hours will be recorded and the lack of credit hours will not be included in the computation of the student's average.
+Any course for which the student receives a grade lower than "C " under the grading system of the school at which the course is taken will be recorded on the student's transcript by reflecting the school's name and no credit hours will be recorded and the lack of credit hours will not be included in the computation of the student's average.

 XVII.
 TRANSFER FROM ONE DIVISION TO ANOTHERFordham University School of Law students may transfer from one division to another by making a formal application to the Registrar.
 Transferring divisions will alter the anticipated graduation date.